sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/Launchers/README.md

 [Harbour FAQ](https://harbour.jolla.com/faq#.desktop-Files) for details.

 ### Hiding app from launcher grid
-In addition to the _Hidden_, and _NoDisplay_ keys, app developers can use _NotShowIn=X-MeeGo_, to hide the launcher from the launcher grid.
+To hide an desktop entry form the Launcher Grid, use _NoDisplay=true_.
 This is mainly useful for registering a MIME Type launchers.

+In case of multi-platform apps sharing the same .desktop file, app developers can use _NotShowIn=X-MeeGo_, to hide the launcher only in Sailfish OS.

 ### Localization
 In addition to the _Name[xx]_ method from the Desktop spec, launcher names can